ktwillcode/ktwillcode/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on Agents.
+- 🔭 I’m currently working on Agents.(AI)
 - 🌱 I’m currently learning so many things in AI.
-- Love to host tournament for Agents reasoning.
+- Love to host tournaments for Agents reasoning.
 - 👯 I’m looking to collaborate on LLMs, Agents, and other GenAI stuff.
 - 🤔 I’m looking for help getting on board and more real-world problems.
 - 💬 Ask me about my projects.